 - First of all, you need to listen a lot.
 The language you want to deliver impromptu speech should always be in your mind while delivering.
-To be able to do that, you need to listen to audiobooks, tapes, watch movies in that language and watch videos and seminars in that language.
+To do that, you need to listen to audiobooks and tapes, watch movies in that language and watch videos and seminars in that language.

 - Notice your thoughts.
-To be able to a great, fluent, impromptu speaker, you need to think thoughts in the language via which you would deliver the impromptu speech.
-Block off a certain time in a day and practice thinking in that language.
+To be a great, fluent, impromptu speaker, you need to think thoughts in the language via which you would deliver the impromptu speech.
+Block off a specific time in a day and practice thinking in that language.
 Thoughts are nothing more than deteriorated speaking.
-So actually you’re speaking but no sound is coming out from your mouth while you are thinking thoughts.
+So actually, you’re saying, but no sound is coming out from your mouth while you are thinking thoughts.

 - Maintain a journal.
-Every day write one page of anything in the language you want to give your impromptu speech with.
-The writing doesn’t need to be full proof or perfect in grammar and punctuation.
+Every day write one page of anything in the language you want to give your impromptu speech.
+The writing doesn’t need to be foolproof or perfect in grammar and punctuation.
 All you need to think about is speed.
-The idea is to keep putting down thoughts in the language you want to deliver your impromptu speech with.
-But later you can go back and check whether there’s any grammatical mistake or not.
+The idea is to keep putting down thoughts in the language you want to deliver your impromptu speech.
+But later, you can go back and check whether there is any grammatical mistake.

 This may sound odd, but it will help you immensely in your impromptu speaking.
-All you need to do is to not avoid cool shower while bathing.
-Whenever you are going for a shower, as immediately as possible, take a cold shower.
+All you need to do is not avoid a cool shower while bathing.
+Whenever you are going for a storm, as immediately as possible, take a cold shower.
 Don’t give your mind the time to flinch.
-If you do this long enough, you will be able to develop mental muscles to deal with uncertainties which you will face in impromptu speaking situations.
-Imagine, what do you do impromptu speech?
-Out of no-where someone asks you to deliver a speech around a bunch of strangers.
-Instead of starting to speak, you get panicky and you shiver and are not being able to speak any word.
-If you take cool shower therapy, it would help you to not get astonished by sudden request and thus you will be able to deliver masterful impromptu speeches which will even stun you at the end.
+If you do this long enough, you will be able to develop mental muscles to deal with uncertainties that you will face in impromptu speaking situations.
+Imagine what you do in an impromptu speech.
+Out of nowhere, someone asks you to deliver a lesson to strangers.
+Instead of starting to speak, you get panicky, shiver, and cannot talk about any word.
+If you take excellent shower therapy, it will help you not to get astonished by the sudden request, and thus you will be able to deliver masterful impromptu speeches, which will stun you in the end.

 The tips above will work if you decide to work on them.
-Question your willingness first before even trying to implement any of the above tips.
-Do you really want to improve your impromptu speech?
+Question your willingness before even trying to implement any of the above prizes.
+Do you want to improve your impromptu speech?
 Why?
-If you can answer these two questions, implementing above tips would not be much effort for you.
-It’s said that when your why is powerful, you can figure out almost any how.
-So use this guide, think through and jot down ideas that you find relevant.
-Impromptu speech is one of the best ways to deal with a lot of problems of our lives.
-It helps us deal with uncertainty, helps build communication skill, makes us more confident in front of strangers, develop our social skills and moreover gives us mastery over ourselves.
-If you decide to improve your impromptu speech, you not only improves communication, you also improve your life as a whole.
+If you can answer these two questions, implementing the above tips will not be much effort.
+It’s said that you can figure out almost how when your why is powerful.
+So use this guide, think through it, and jot down ideas that you find relevant.